Kashmar: Souvenirs

-The city is a major producer of raisins and has about 40 types of grapes.
-It is also internationally recognized for exporting saffron and handmade Persian rugs.
+The city is internationally recognized for exporting saffron and handmade Persian rugs.
 The main souvenirs of this city are the Kashmar carpet, raisins, grapes, saffron, dried fruits, and the confectionary sohan.

 Kashmar carpet

 Kashmar carpet is a regional Persian carpet named after its origin, the city of Kashmar, that is produced throughout the Kashmar County.
 The carpets are handmade and are often available with landscape and hunting designs.
 The history of carpet weaving in Kashmar dates back to 150 years and the contemporary art of carpet weaving dates back to 1920.
 However, between 1260 and 1280, mass production of carpets was recorded by historians.
 The first master weaver in the Kashmar region was Mohammad Kermani, who, despite his last name, was not from Kerman, but people say he was born in a village called Forutqeh near Kashmar.
 According to historians, the master weaver brought the knowledge of carpet weaving from Kerman province, and his first work was probably commissioned by Saeed Hossein Sajjadi, a native and resident of Forutqeh and a famous carpet manufacturer.